blnkfinance/blnk/README.md

 **For example, consider a transaction that involves transferring money from one bank account to another.
 If the transaction is idempotent, then it will not matter how many times the transaction is repeated – the end result will always be the same.
 This helps to prevent unintended consequences, such as multiple transfers occurring or funds being mistakenly credited or debited multiple times.**

-Blnk ensures Idempotency by leveraging ```refereces```.
+Blnk ensures Idempotency by leveraging ```reference```.
 Every transaction is expected to have a unique reference.
 Blnk ensures no two transactions are stored with the same reference.
 This helps to ensure that the outcome of the transaction is consistent, regardless of how many times the transaction is performed.

 ### Grouping Transactions
 Group transactions by using a common group identifier (such as a ```group_id```) can be a useful way to associate related transactions together.
 This can be particularly useful when dealing with transactions that have associated fees, as it allows you to easily track and manage the fees that are associated with a particular transaction.